mbouabid25/ai-rate-my-prof/README.md

 # 📚 AI Rate My Professor

 Welcome to the **AI Rate My Professor** project!
-This application provides an intelligent way to find, review, and analyze professors based on data from Rate My Professor.
+This application provides an intelligent way to find, review, and analyze professors based on the concept of Rate My Professor.
 Using cutting-edge technologies like Pinecone, vector embeddings, and AI, this project offers a seamless user experience for students seeking information about their professors.

 ## 🌟 Features